 Summer – Get outside in the sunshine to look over the integrity of your deck and other parts of your home.
 Check that all your plumbing is functioning with ease, and clean the exterior portion of your dryer vent.
 Lint buildup is a fire hazard.

 Fall – When the leaves fall in the Autumn, your gutters can get mucked up.
 Inspect and clean out your gutters.
+Consider installing a leaf gutter guard to prevent damage to your roof.
 Flush out the hot water heater to remove excess sediment buildup.
 Clean out your chimney for warm nights by the fire, and check your sump pump to keep the basement dry.

 Look at these things every couple of years

 You should test your hot water heater’s pressure release valve every two years.
 It’s good to know it will work in the case of an emergency.
 Check the batteries in smoke and carbon monoxide detectors, and vacuum the dust off of your refrigerator coils.